The Museum of the Future Is Here ... in Dubai

 A mile-wide jellyfish, bioengineered to naturally desalinate water, creating a giant, living freshwater factory.
 A “city kit” using robots and biology to construct completely self-sufficient cities in just weeks.
 A self-driving car fleet that eliminates the need for parking garages, freeing up those spaces to become fully automated farms — that, with artificial intelligence, learn to predict and grow your cravings the way Amazon predicts your shopping choices.

 These aren’t the imaginations of a Black Mirror episode, but a series of exhibits painting the future … in the United Arab Emirates, the Middle Eastern nation that’s existed for less than half a century.
-With an expected ribbon-cutting date of late 2019, the UAE has been working to create the Museum of the Future, a seven-floor ode to innovation, replete with an indoor 400-person theater and 100,000 square feet in exhibition space next to the Emirates Towers in Dubai.
+With a long-delayed ribbon-cutting expected sometime in 2021, the UAE has been working to create the Museum of the Future, a seven-floor ode to innovation, replete with an indoor 400-person theater and 100,000 square feet in exhibition space next to the Emirates Towers in Dubai.

 Its goal?
 To turn the typical museum ethos on its head, focusing not on archiving the past, but on the excitement of what comes next.
 Not only is the museum meant to serve as an impressive tourist attraction, but it’s also expected to encourage business, tech and political leaders to build what now exists only in exhibits.
 As Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai and vice president of the UAE, said when announcing the project in 2015: “The future belongs to those who can imagine it, design it and execute it.”